 Water Testing

-When considering your water softener needs, it doesn’t hurt to start with a water test to see how hard your water is.
-This will give you a more detailed understanding of what you’re working with and help you select the best option moving forward.
+When considering your water softener needs, it doesn’t hurt to start with a water test to determine the hardness of your water.
+This will give you a more detailed understanding of what you’re working with and help you select the best option.

 Simple DIY tests are inexpensive — usually less than $50.
-However, it’s not a bad idea to have a professional conduct a more in-depth test if you have water concerns or a private well.
-This can cost up to ten times the price of a DIY test, climbing to as much as $500
+If you have water concerns or a private well, you can have a professional conduct a more in-depth test for more precision.
+This can cost up to ten times the price of a DIY test (as much as $500).

 Size